homermultitext/facsimile-publisher/README.md

-# facsimile-publisher
+# Facsimile editions

-Library to build markdown facsimile edition of a HMT text
+Facsimile editions of the Homer Multitext project.